pikachain/go-pika/README.md

 `consensus`: This is also another *functional module* to solve the consensus problem once a block is produced.

 `log`: To log all the operations(front+backend) of the POC.
 Duh.

+## Objectives of this POC

+### Blockchain

+1. Create a basic PoS blockchain (list of blocks linked by cryptographic signature) integrating the new innovation in networking, computation and consensus.

+### Networking

+1. Implement and expose services using libp2p through APIs and RPCs so that multiple instances can communicate with each other (allow our instances to form a blockchain network)

+### Computation

+1. Facilitate a WASM runtime for the execution of simple arithmetic logic across the network.

+### Consensus

+1. Implement a simple PoS based consensus algorithm(let our instances agree on shared state)